SEO FAQs For Bloggers – Ace The Optimization Process

 How many blog posts can I have for the same primary keyword?

-When you are trying to optimize more than one post for the same primary keyword, you call the process Keyword Cannibalization.
+When you try to optimize more than one post for the same primary keyword, you call the process Keyword Cannibalization.

 Practicing keyword cannibalism is discouraged in SEO because this means you are competing against yourself.

-The search engine might rank the content higher that might not have been your preference.
+The search engine might rank the content that wasn’t your preference higher.

 Bottom line: Avoid Keyword cannibalism!